Ebay fake page in German detected

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.

-• Check the URL carefully: Legitimate Scotiabank domains end with scotiabank.com or country-specific variations (e.g., .com.mx, .com.pe).
-Look for misspellings, extra words, or unusual top-level domains.
+• Check the URL carefully: Legitimate Postbank domains end with postbank.de (e.g., meine.postbank.de).
+Look for misspellings, extra words, or unusual top-level domains (.com, .xyz, etc.).

-• If in doubt, contact Scotiabank directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.
+• If in doubt, contact Postbank directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.

 How it works: